Check Out These 14 Unique Breakout Session Ideas

 Lighting talks are a good way to break up the monotony of a packed presentation lineup.
 Lightning talks are short, typically no more than five or 10 minutes.
 You can invite attendees to give a talk on a subject of their choice for a change of pace from the main event programming.
 When it comes to stimulating breakout session ideas, lightning talks are among the most versatile.

 A silent disco is a unique breakout session idea that can give your attendees an energy boost — without requiring a live band or party venue.
 Your guests will have wireless headphones and can choose from two or more channels, each with a different type of music.
 It’s fun to watch everyone dancing to a variety of rhythms all in the same room!

 4. Enjoy a silent conference

+Breakout session ideas that involve quietness allow your team to decompress and reflect on the day’s events.
 You can also use silent disco equipment to host multiple speakers in the same room at once.
 If you’re short on space, your guests can choose which speaker they want to listen to, without the hassle of having to change rooms or struggle to follow along in a noisy environment.

 5. Try speed networking

 Speed networking is just like speed dating but with the goal of forging professional connections.
 Set up your venue so that your guests can easily sit down in groups of two or three.
 Give each group three to five minutes to get to know each other before moving on to the next “date.”
 You can give out discussion topics or just leave the conversation open-ended.

 Having some downtime is key to making sure your attendees are in the right headspace for the duration of your event.
 Host a brief meditation session between talks, or set aside a quiet room that introverted attendees can retreat to if they feel overwhelmed or overstimulated.
 Choose a Peerspace venue with multiple breakout rooms or quiet outdoor spaces.